How to Stop Pop-up Ads on Android? The Danger of Android Pop-Ups

 If there’s a time when we enjoy ads, it’s during the Super Bowl.
 But that’s pretty much it.

-When they start jumping out of our Android screens, pop-up ads receive all the righteous anger they deserve.
-Not to mention, unlike the Super Bowl commercials, these pop-ups are potentially dangerous.
-They cause glitches, sabotage the phone’s performance, and may be a sign that hackers have breached the phone system.
+When ads start popping up on our Android screens, they receive all the righteous anger they deserve.
+Not to mention, unlike the Super Bowl commercials, these pop-ups can be potentially dangerous.
+They may cause glitches, sabotage the phone’s performance, and may be a sign that hackers have breached the phone system.
 That’s when every Android user starts googling “how to stop pop-up ads on Android.”

-If it was malware that caused these pop-ups, an antivirus can help you get rid of them.
+Pro tip: If it was malware that caused these pop-ups, an antivirus can help you get rid of them.
 Take Clario.
-When you start your free trial and create an account, the antivirus scans your Android device.
-If malicious files are found, the app offers to delete them and explains why.
+Start a free trial today to scan your Android phone for viruses.
+If any malicious files are found, Clario’s antivirus will delete them and secure your device from future threats.

 Now, let us explain why ads randomly pop up on your phone and how to get rid of them.
 You’ll also discover: